-There are several different credit cards that offer the ability to “erase” purchases through the use of points and miles – meaning you get statement credit after the purchase has been made.
-The Wells Fargo Propel and Capital One Venture are two of these cards.
+The Wells Fargo Propel and Capital One Venture are two of the best travel credit cards that give you the ability to “erase” purchases through the use of points and miles – meaning you get a statement credit after the purchase has been made.

-For frequent travelers eager to rack up points or miles on all their spending and use rewards to cover travel costs, both cards offer top-notch benefits.
+Both cards offer frequent travelers a chance to rack up points or miles on all their spending, use rewards to cover travel costs and enjoy useful perks like no foreign transaction fee.
 Read on to learn more about which is best for you.

 Wells Fargo Propel vs. Capital One Venture: At a glance

 |Sign-up bonus||20,000 points if you spend $1,000 in first 3 months||50,000 miles if you spend $3,000 in first 3 months|

 |Estimated yearly rewards value (for someone who spends $15,900)||$350||$415|

 |Who should get this card?|